istepaniuk/gilded-rose-php-with-tests/README.md

 Note that there are two tests already covering this behavior that had been marked `skipped` (in `ConjuredItemTest`).

 Feel free to make any changes to the `updateQuality()` method and add any new code as long as everything still works correctly.
-However, do not alter the Item class as that code belong to the goblin in the corner who will insta-rage and one-shot you as he does not believe in shared code ownership.
+However, do not alter the Item class as that code belongs to the goblin in the corner who will insta-rage and one-shot you as he does not believe in shared code ownership.

 ## Acknowledgements